HubRise/website/content/apps/uber-eats/en/configuration.md

 ### Special Items

-By default, Uber Eats activates a checkbox in the checkout flow for customers to **Request utensils, straws, etc.**, as shown in the screenshot below.
+Uber Eats offers an option to include a checkbox in the checkout flow for customers to **Request utensils, napkins, etc.**, as shown in the image below.

 ![Disposable items checkbox in Uber Eats checkout](./images/009-disposable-items.png)

-You can request Uber Eats to disable this functionality.
-If you prefer to keep it, create a "Disposable items" product in your EPOS, and use its ref code in the **Disposable items ref code** field.
+To enable this feature, create a "Disposable items" product in your EPOS, use its ref code in the **Disposable items ref code** field, and request Uber Eats to turn on this option.

 ### Discounts